Dodo Pizza: History

 In 2014, the company ran the largest crowdfunding initiative in Russia to date, raising over $2 million from 180 private investors.
 Dodo also made headlines from Washington to Tokyo with what it billed as the world's first commercial delivery of pizzas by drone, to customers in the central square in Syktyvkar.

 In September 2018, Fyodor Ovchinnikov announced that the chain would grow its IT team from 60 to 250 developers in two years, and by October 2019, Dodo Pizza has doubled it.

 According to the chain's public Top Pizza Shop Sales Ranking, the best-performing Dodo Pizza store in Novy Urengoy, Russia netted $166,086 in sales in March 2019.

 In 2018, Dodo Pizza sold the franchise rights for Nigeria to Quality Foods Africa, the same group of British investors that brought Krispy Kreme to that continent's most populous country.
-The first of a planned 20 Dodos will open in October 2019 in Lagos.
+The first 20 Dodos opened in October 2019 in Lagos.

 In 2019, Dodo Pizza opened a cashless pizza store in China, its “primary market of the future” along with Britain.
 In November 2019, the company received GRLC Distinction Award for Innovation at Global Restaurant Leadership Conference in Singapore.

 In 2019, the company planned to add 1,000 pizza shops in Europe, Asia and Africa over the next five years and to hit $500 million in network revenue by 2021 and $1 billion by 2024.

+In April 2021, Ovchinnikov announced that Dodo Pizza would cease operations in China due to the company's rejection of the global business model, as well as due to difficulties encountered in the Chinese market, such as high competition, a complex consumer mentality, and an incorrectly chosen business model.

-In 2022, the founder of the network announced that the network would leave Great Britain, which included 5 Dodo Pizza outlets.
+In 2022, the founder of the network announced that the network would leave United Kingdom which included 5 Dodo Pizza outlets.
 One of the reasons for the network's problems was the economic sanctions imposed on Russia after its invasion of Ukraine, but British branches had already experienced declines in turnover.

+In 2023, the franchisor, DODO FRANCHISING LLC, achieved a financial result of 5.9 billion rubles (approximately 63 million US dollars) in revenue and 756.8 million rubles (8 million US dollars) in net profit.
+The number of establishments in accordance with the RosPatent register increased by 65 enterprises.

+In 2025, the company moved its official headquarters from the British Virgin Islands to Kazakhstan.

+In 2025, Dodo Pizza announced a master franchise agreement with the local company M&I Group to enter the Moroccan market.
+The deal provides for the opening of two initial restaurants in Rabat in 2026 and includes a long-term plan to establish 35 locations across the country by 2034.